 Both technologies span roughly the same range of widths, not much of a differentiator there.
-When it comes to depths, vertical lift modules can be about twice as deep as vertical carousels – giving vertical carousels an overall narrower footprint.
+When it comes to depths, Vertical Lift Modules can be about twice as deep as Vertical Carousel Modules – giving VCMs an overall narrower footprint.
 For specifics, let’s breakdown all the numbers for each technology.

-In comparison, vertical carousels range from 6- to 13-feet wide by 4- to just over 5-feet deep.
+In comparison, Vertical Carousel Modules range from 6- to 13-feet wide by 4- to just over 5-feet deep.
 Designed for smaller product sizes, the carriers that store the inventory measure from 4- to almost 12-feet wide by 16- to 24-inches deep, with a product height up to 18.5 inches.

-VLMs start at 8-feet tall and can be installed up to 98-feet high.
-In contrast, carousels start a little shorter, at just over 7-feet, and can reach up to 32-feet tall.
+Vertical Lift Modules start at 8-feet tall and can be installed up to 98-feet high.
+In contrast, Vertical Carousel Modules start a little shorter, at just over 7-feet, and can reach up to 32-feet tall.

 Although both machines can reach straight up to your ceiling, it doesn’t mean they always should.
 Often, the taller the machine, the slower the throughput.
 So it’s really up to you to determine the machine height that gives you the perfect mix of space savings and throughput.
 (Don’t worry; you’re not on your own.
 There are plenty of experts in the material handling field that can help you figure out the throughput rates of different-sized machines.)

-The latest vertical carousels handle up to 1,430 pounds per carrier.
-Vertical lift modules can be outfitted with trays that handle up to 2,200 pounds each; for applications with heavier loads, lift-assist equipment can be added to a VLM.
-This is a major difference between the two machines: vertical carousels are more difficult to fit with ergonomic lifts and cranes – so if it’s heavy loads your looking to store the VLM if probably the choice for you.
+The latest Vertical Carousel Modules handle up to 1,430 pounds per carrier.
+Vertical Lift Modules can be outfitted with trays that handle up to 2,200 pounds each; for applications with heavier loads, lift-assist equipment can be added to a VLM.
+This is a major difference between the two machines: VCMs are more difficult to fit with ergonomic lifts and cranes – so if it’s heavy loads you're looking to store the VLM if probably the choice for you.

 How fast are they?

-As you’ve probably heard by now, like any automated system throughput rates in vertical carousels and vertical lift modules are application dependent.
-Depending on an individual machine’s configuration (mostly unit height), customer’s order profile (single line vs multi), single order or batch picking, etc. both units can perform at very similar throughput rates (vertical carousels can reach up to 400 items per hour while VLMs—depending on configuration—can deliver throughput up to 350 items per hour.)
+As you’ve probably heard by now, like any automated system throughput rates in Vertical Carousel Modules and Vertical Lift Modules are application dependent.
+Depending on an individual machine’s configuration (mostly unit height), customer’s order profile (single line vs multi), single order or batch picking, etc. both units can perform at very similar throughput rates (VCMs can reach up to 400 items per hour while VLMs—depending on configuration—can deliver throughput up to 350 items per hour.)

 To reach those top throughput speeds, both types of machines need to be outfitted with light-directed picking technologies, such as pick-to-light.
 Located within the access window, these devices illuminate to show the operator where within the tray or carrier the required item is stored to eliminate search time.

-Megamat Vertical Carousel with TIC (transaction information center)
+Vertical Carousel Module with TIC (transaction information center)

-Also, to achieve high throughput rates (regardless of how your vertical carousel or vertical lift module is configured) slotting is critical.
+Also, to achieve high throughput rates (regardless of how your Vertical Carousel Module or Vertical Lift Module is configured) slotting is critical.
 As you know, the slotting process typically doesn’t rank high on a warehouse manager’s list of favorite things to do.
 However, committing to regularly reviewing inventory data—such as seasonality, how often an item is picked and replenished, which items are commonly picked together, and so on—then figuring out the most appropriate place to store each item in the machine goes a long way toward achieving maximum throughput.
 So if it’s throughput your after you might as well embrace slotting from the start.

-Vertical Lift Module or Vertical Carousel – Which Is Right For You?
+Vertical Lift Module or Vertical Carousel Module – Which Is Right For You?

-So now you've learned about the physical differences between vertical carousels and vertical lift modules (VLMs).
+So now you've learned about the physical differences between Vertical Carousel Modules and Vertical Lift Modules.
 Now, it’s time to figure out which one is right for your operation and your stored items.

-The size and weight of the items you plan to store in the machine—and how frequently your mix of products changes—are the key deciding factors when picking between a VLM and a vertical carousel.
+The size and weight of the items you plan to store in the machine—and how frequently your mix of products changes—are the key deciding factors when picking between a VLM and a VCM.
 That’s because each system stores items differently.

-More sophisticated than vertical carousels, Vertical Lift Modules use a height sensor that measures how tall the items placed in each storage tray are every time it’s put away.
+More sophisticated than Vertical Carousel Modules, Vertical Lift Modules use a height sensor that measures how tall the items placed in each storage tray are every time it’s put away.
 Integrated software crunches those numbers, then directs the VLM to store the trays dynamically—as close as one inch apart—to maximize storage density.

 Vertical Lift Module tray spacing allows dynamic storage.

-Conversely, in vertical carousels, the carriers are spaced evenly in fixed positions.
+Conversely, in Vertical Carousel Modules, the carriers are spaced evenly in fixed positions.
 The shelf levels within the carrier can be adjusted up or down to compress the vertical space – but not automatically, adjustment is a manual task.
 Because nobody wants to pay to inventory air, it’s critical to know the heights of your stored items when specifying the machine so as to get those shelves as close together as possible.
-That makes vertical carousels an ideal choice to store products that are similar in height (usually under 8’”), and whose sizes do not often change.
+That makes the VCM an ideal choice to store products that are similar in height (usually under 8”), and whose sizes do not often change.

-That said, every carrier in a vertical carousel can be subdivided further (both vertically and horizontally) to maximize storage density within the unit.
+That said, every carrier in a Vertical Carousel Module can be subdivided further (both vertically and horizontally) to maximize storage density within the unit.
 In fact, they are frequently divided into two or three shelves to separate items for slotting and organization.
 Adjusting those dividers—while possible to do—is a tedious task that requires all the product to be removed first, then the dividers unbolted, moved and re-attached in a new position.

 While it’s not a big deal to change one carrier, if inventory changes frequently enough that a new carrier configuration is required often, a lot of labor hours will be spent to maximize the machine’s storage density.
-That’s why vertical carousels are a great choice if your product mix is pretty consistent in size.
+That’s why Vertical Carousel Modules are a great choice if your product mix is pretty consistent in size.

 So, which one do you need?

-Because of their construction, operation and product handling differences, vertical carousels and VLMs are ideal for different applications.
+Because of their construction, operation and product handling differences, VCMs and VLMs are ideal for different applications.
 When you’re deciding which system is right for you, keep the following in mind…